Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/track-ncco-progress.md

 # Track NCCO progress

-In this Code Snippet you see how to track how far through an NCCO a caller gets using the `notify` action
+In this code snippet you see how to track how far through an NCCO a caller gets using the `notify` action

 ## Example